Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters: none

-Description: Returns a comma-separated list of all pheromone types detected in the ant's surrounding area.
+Description: Returns all pheromone types detected within 64 blocks as a bracketed list such as `[home,food]`, or `[]` when none are detected.

-### `find_nearest_entity`

-Category: `sense` -- Shape: `REPORTER`

-Parameters: none

-Description: Returns the **entity ID** of the nearest entity to the ant, regardless of type.

 ### `has_item_in_container_xyz`